 The Different Uses of Industrial Hemp

-As the hemp plant’s most versatile part, the stalk can be used to make everything from paper and clothing to rope and building materials.
+As the hemp plant’s most versatile part, the stalk can make everything from paper and clothing to rope and building materials.
 The hemp stalk can be broken down into different components that can be used differently.

-The stalks and stems can also be processed for CBD extraction for low THC CBD production.
-One of the reasons why hemp was legalized with the passing of the Farm Bill is because hemp, unlike marijuana, has very low THC levels.
-It’s the high THC content in marijuana that makes it psychoactive.
+The stalks and stems can also be processed for CBD extraction for low-THC CBD production.
+Hemp was legalized as a result of the Farm Bill because, unlike marijuana, it has relatively little THC.
+It’s the high THC level in marijuana that makes it psychoactive.

 Hemp biomass is leftover raw materials that can be used in a variety of ways.
-Many hemp farmers sell wholesale biomass to concentrate processors who make specialized products like hemp oils, CBD oils, CBD isolate, and CBD distillate.
+Many hemp farmers sell wholesale biomass to concentrate processors who make specialized products like hemp oil, CBD oil, CBD isolate, and CBD distillate.
 The biomass can also undergo a fermentation process that turns it into hemp ethanol or energy fuel.

 Regardless of the intended use of the hemp harvest, the plant will go through cleaning and drying to prepare it for the processing plant.
-The hemp stalks will go to a decortication plant or retting facility while hemp flowers, buds, and seeds will go through bucking or de-budding and de-hulling.
+The hemp stalks will go to a decortication plant or retting facility, while hemp flowers, buds, and seeds will go through bucking or de-budding and dehulling.

 Hemp Flower and Seed Processing

-What makes harvesting hemp for its seeds difficult is the different maturation rates of the different parts of the same plant.
+What makes harvesting hemp for its seeds difficult is the different maturation rates of the other parts of the same plant.
 It is not uncommon for seeds at the top of the plant to already be split open, signifying maturity, while the seeds lower down will not be ready for harvesting.
 Therefore, the goal is to harvest when the risk of seed loss is lowest.
 Harvesting hemp prematurely can result in non-viable seeds and loss of product.

 When hemp farmers determine it’s the optimal time to harvest the plant, bucking machines or destemmers/debudders are used to cut the flowering head from the plant.
 The plant is sorted, separating the parts – flowers will go to seed production processing, while stalks will go to fiber processing.

 Matured seeds will be split open, making careful handling of the hemp seeds vital to maintaining the integrity of the seeds.
 They need to be removed from the flower head gently.
-Whole hemp seed will have a crunchy, outer shell that will need to be removed through a dehulling process.
+The whole hemp seed will have a crunchy outer shell that will need to be removed through a dehulling process.

 Low impact conveyors are crucial at this point to prevent damage.
 For this reason, the industry is increasingly eliminating the use of traditional conveyance methods that have proven to lead to product loss and wastage, such as augers and bucket elevators.

 Hemp Stalk Processing

 For generations, hemp harvesting was performed manually.
-They would separate the bast fiber from the hurd by hand.
-Bast fiber is strong, which explains why it is the part of the plant used to make rope and canvas like that of boat sails.
+A hemp farmer would separate the bast fiber from the hurd by hand.
+Bast fiber is strong, which explains why it is the part of the plant used to make rope and canvas like boat sails.
 Because the fiber is incredibly strong, the process was painstaking and required a lot of strength.
 Thanks to technology, manually separating the raw fiber from the hemp stalk is no longer necessary.

 The first is through a mechanical process called decortication.
 Decortication equipment removes the woody interior from the stalk’s fibrous exterior.
 After hemp decortication, the fiber is scutched using a scutcher in preparation for spinning.
 The process also removes any impurities or residue, such as seed or hurd particles.
 The result is long lines of fiber that will be hackled or combed to remove broken fibers and align the fibers.